Dev-Path/briefcase/_posts/2021-08-24-git-and-github.md

 * Use YAML front matter
 * Customize your site
 * Create and edit blog posts

-* You'll know the answers to questions like:
+I was able to answer questions like:

 * What is GitHub pages?
 * How do I make sites with GitHub Pages?